-Helen maintains meteorological data archives for dispersion work, contributes to emergency response preparedness, and manages the team's intranet site.
+Helen manages meteorological data archives for dispersion work, and contributes to emergency response preparedness.

 Helen is updating and cataloguing the Numerical Atmospheric-dispersion Modelling Environment (NAME) meteorological data archives covering 1994 to the present day, and verifying data integrity in the process.
 This work also involves maintaining and documenting user interfaces to the Met Office-wide meteorological archives, which are vital for dispersion work, as well as chairing an internal management group.